LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 The important thing to remember is what a non-disabled person experiences is often completely different to what a person with a disability experiences.
 We need to look beyond how we interact with sites and consider the varying needs of others, the goal has to be making our sites easier to use for everybody, some considerations could be:

-* A user may not be able to use their hands at all, they may use alternative input devices, such as mouth sticks, foot pedals, head wands or maybe eye-tracking
+* A user may not be able to use their hands at all, they may use alternative input devices, such as a mouth stick, foot pedals, a head wand or maybe eye-tracking
-* A user may have have a disability that causes discomfort or pain, meaning without a Skip Link we may be causing them some physical harm by not considering their circumstances
+* A user may have have a disability that causes them discomfort or pain, meaning without a Skip Link we may be causing them some physical harm by not considering their circumstances
 * A user may have tremors, tics or not have the required precision to hit the keys accurately, which could make their task very difficult

 That list is by no means exhaustive and there are many more reasons why forcing users to tab through unnecessary interactive elements can be harmful.

-It's also worth pointing out that users can get frustrated, frustrated users are more likely to bounce away from your website than happy ones, that's pretty much accepted by everyone.
+It's also worth pointing out that users can get frustrated and frustrated users are more likely to bounce away from your website than happy ones, that's pretty much accepted by everyone.
 A user who relies on a keyboard may get sick of repeatedly tabbing through the navigation on every page of your site, they may just go elsewhere (if that is an option) as they are not prepared to put up with the physical or mental fatigue of repeatedly tabbing through things that can easily be skipped

 ### Do they benefit screen reader users, too?

 They can do, but I guess the correct answer here is: It depends.
-Screen readers have built-in navigation menus their users can access to skip to certain parts of a site (assuming the site has decent use of HTML), this could be headings, landmarks, lists, links, images and other aspects of the site.
+Screen readers have built-in navigation menus their users can access to skip to certain parts of a site (assuming the site has decent HTML), this could be headings, landmarks, lists, links, images and other aspects of the site.
 Which method they prefer would of course come down to individual preferences.
-Although it is safe to say, by adding a Skip Link to your site, you enable users of screen readers to choose how they want to navigate.
+Although it is safe to say, by adding a Skip Link to your site, you enable users of screen readers to choose how they want to navigate along with providing keyboard-only users with a way of getting to the important content easily.

 ### Do we use them just for skipping the navigation?